j3-signalroom/ccaf_kickstarter-flight_consolidator_app-lambda/.blog/best-practices-action-blog-series-ccaf-app-deployment.md

 CMD ["handler.lambda_handler"]
 ```

 #### 2.1.4 The ```requirements.txt``` File
-The requirements.txt file contains a list of Python packages that are required by your Lambda function.
+The requirements.txt file contains a list of Python packages that are required by the Lambda function.
 Here’s the requirements.txt file you’ll need to create to install the required Python packages:

 ```text
 boto3>=1.35.90